-If you would like more information about Metro incidents, please contact Washington, D.C. personal injury attorney Julie H. Heiden of Koonz, McKenney, Johnson, DePaolis, and Lightfoot L.L.P.
+If you would like more information about Metro incidents, please contact Washington, D.C. personal injury attorney Julie H. Heiden of Koonz, McKenney, Johnson & DePaolis L.L.P.

 It has been a tumultuous year for the WMATA.
 Multiple accidents and mishaps that happened among the trains, buses, workers and passengers have plagued the agency.
 Many of these incidents stem from safety flaws that the transit knew about since 2005.
 However, another accident claimed the lives of two Metro workers.